Use of chemical weapons in the Syrian civil war

-There have been numerous reports of chemical weapons attacks in the Syrian Civil War, beginning in 2012, and corroborated by national governments, the United Nations (UN), the Organisation for the Prohibition of Chemical Weapons (OPCW), Human Rights Watch (HRW), and media organizations.
-The attacks occurred in different areas of Syria, including Khan al-Assal, Jobar, Saraqib, Ashrafiyat Sahnaya, Kafr Zita, Talmenes, Sarmin and Douma.
-The deadliest attacks were the August 2013 sarin attack in Ghouta (killing between 281 and 1,729 people), the April 2017 sarin attack in Khan Shaykhun (killing at least 89 people) and April 2018 Douma chemical attacks (killing 43 people and injuring 500 civilians).
+There have been several instances of chemical weapons attacks during the Syrian civil war, beginning in 2012, which were corroborated by national governments, the United Nations (UN), the Organisation for the Prohibition of Chemical Weapons (OPCW), Human Rights Watch (HRW), international organizations and media outlets.

+Several chemical attacks occurred in different areas of Syria, including Khan al-Assal, Jobar, Saraqib, Ashrafiyat Sahnaya, Kafr Zita, Talmenes, Sarmin and Douma.
+The deadliest attacks were the August 2013 sarin attack in Ghouta (killing more than 1,729 people and injuring 3,600 patients), the April 2017 sarin attack in Khan Shaykhun (killing at least 89 people) and April 2018 Douma chemical attacks (killing 43 people and injuring 500 civilians), all of which were perpetrated by the military forces of Ba'athist Syria.
 The most common agent used is chlorine (with one study finding it was used in 91.5% of attacks), with sarin and sulphur mustard also reported.
 Almost half of the attacks between 2014 and 2018 were delivered via aircraft and less than a quarter were delivered from the ground, with the remaining attacks having an undetermined method of delivery.
-Since the start of uprisings across Syria in 2011,Syrian Arab Armed Forces and pro-Assad paramilitary forces have been implicated in more than 300 chemical attacks in Syria.
+Since the start of uprisings across Syria in 2011, Syrian Arab Armed Forces and pro-Assad paramilitary forces have been implicated in more than 300 chemical attacks in Syria.

-Investigations have found that both the Syrian government of Bashar al-Assad and ISIL militants have used chemical weapons, with the majority of attacks being carried out by the Syrian government.
-In 2014, the OPCW Fact-Finding Mission in Syria concluded the use of chlorine was systematic and widespread.
-The following year, the OPCW-UN Joint Investigative Mechanism (OPCW-UN JIM) was established to identify the perpetrators of chemical attacks in Syria.
-The OPCW-UN JIM blamed the Syrian government of Bashar al-Assad for the sarin attack in Khan Shaykhun, as well as three chlorine attacks.
+Investigations have found that both the Ba'athist government of Bashar al-Assad and ISIL militants have used chemical weapons, with the vast majority of attacks being carried out by the Assad regime.
+The OPCW-UN Joint Investigative Mechanism concluded that the Assad regime perpetrated the sarin attack in Khan Shaykhun, as well as three chlorine attacks.
 They also concluded ISIL militants used sulphur mustard.
-According to the Independent International Commission of Inquiry on the Syrian Arab Republic, the Syrian government carried out 33 chemical attacks between 2013 and September 2018.
-A further six attacks were documented by the Commission, but the perpetrators were not sufficiently identified.
-According to HRW, 85 confirmed chemical attacks occurred between 21 August 2013 and 25 February 2018, and the Syrian government was responsible for the majority of the attacks.
-HRW said the actual number of attacks was likely higher than 85.
-According to a Global Public Policy Institute study, at least 336 attacks have occurred.
-The report said 98% of these attacks were carried out by Assad's forces and 2% by ISIL.
+Investigations launched by the UN's Independent International Commission of Inquiry on the Syrian Arab Republic concluded that the government of Bashar al-Assad carried out 33 chemical attacks between 2013 and September 2018.
+According to HRW, at least 85 confirmed chemical attacks occurred between 21 August 2013 and 25 February 2018, and concluded that the Ba'athist Syrian military forces were responsible for the majority of the attacks.
+HRW stated that the actual number of attacks was likely higher than 85.
+According to a Global Public Policy Institute study, at least 336 chemical attacks occurred between 23 December 2012 and 18 January 2019.
+The report concluded that 98% of these attacks were carried out by pro-Assad forces and 2% by ISIL.